Vernacular Architecture of Eastern North Carolina 64 East

 Whether we’re talking about houses, or pickup trucks.
 They sure don’t make them like they used to.

 This entry was posted in Architecture and tagged barn, dodge pickup, Photography, vernacular architecture.
 Bookmark the permalink.
-Post a comment or leave a trackback: Trackback URL.
+Both comments and trackbacks are currently closed.

 2 Comments